replicatedhq/kots.io/content/kotsadm/updating/updating-kots-apps.md

 This method works for both online and airgapped installs.

 ### Checking for Updates
-The Admin Console automatically checks for updates once every 15 minutes.
+The Admin Console automatically checks for updates once every 4 hours.
 To manually check for a more recent version, click the "Check for updates" button at the top of the admin console.
 In airgapped instances this button will be replaced with an `Upload a new version` button.
 Airgapped instances cannot check for updates automatically.